Thank you for visiting my blogsite!

-I also sit on the committee of the Chartered Society of Forensic Science’s Fingerprint Division.
+I am also the Chair of the Chartered Society of Forensic Science’s Fingerprint Division.
 This is a position that I once held with The Fingerprint Society before it was absorbed into the CSoFS.

 Personally, I live in South Wales and I enjoy watching sport and films, listening to music, and spending time with family and friends.

-I am going to be pretty uncontroversial and avoid any political issues, as I love my job and I don’t want to cause upset or embarassment… but as a disclaimer… all the comments attributed to me on this site reflect my own personal views, and may not be the views shared by my employer or The Chartered Society of Forensic Sciences
+I am going to be pretty uncontroversial and avoid any political issues, as I love my job and I don’t want to cause upset or embarrassment… but as a disclaimer… all the comments attributed to me on this site reflect my own personal views, and may not be the views shared by my employers or The Chartered Society of Forensic Sciences